 Ceja-Pena is a nursing major, and she indicated how important it is for her, as a person of color, to enter the medical field.
 By taking advantage of ETSU’s nursing program, Ceja-Pena is hopeful that she will be among many who will carry the agenda to eradicate the institutional racism that continues to exist within the medical field.

-These same athletes have also revealed that seeing so much support from not only their athletic administrative staff, but ETSU students and the residents in the Johnson City area has made them feel as if they are finally being heard.
+ETSU athletes have revealed that seeing so much support from not only their athletic administrative staff, but also other ETSU students and the residents in the Johnson City area, has made them feel as if they are finally being heard.